Multiple Bracket Function, Stirling Number, and Lah Number Identities: Background

 The multiple Stirling numbers we develop in this paper are closely connected with binomial coefficients just as in the one dimensional case.
-Recall that $qt$-binomial coefficient is defined by~\cite{CoskunDiscM} \begin{defn} Let $z=(x_1,\ldots, x_n)\in\mathbb{C}^n$ and $\mu$ be an $n$-part partition.
+Recall that the multiple $qt$-binomial coefficient is defined~\cite{CoskunDiscM} as \begin{defn} Let $z=(x_1,\ldots, x_n)\in\mathbb{C}^n$ and $\mu$ be an $n$-part partition.
 Then the $qt$-binomial coefficient is defined by

 where $q,t\in\mathbb{C}$.
 It should be noted that this definition makes sense even for $\mu\in\mathbb{C}^n$. \end{defn}

 Setting $t=q^\alpha$ and sending $q\rightarrow 1$ yields the multiple ordinary $\alpha$-binomial coefficients.
 For $n=1$, the definition reduces to that of the one dimensional $q$-binomial coefficients